How to Apply to AstroTech

 If you have any questions regarding the application process, please contact email@example.com

-The AstroTech Summer School application consists of two parts in 2021.
+The AstroTech Summer School application consists of two required parts:

-- Part A, which opens in Fall 2020, is our regular application.
+- Part A, which opens in Fall, is the main application.

 We consider various factors in the selection process.
 Applicants will have the opportunity to address these factors through written responses on the application form, by identifying a reference for further input, and by providing relevant academic transcripts.
-See the section on “Required Materials” below, for details on each part.
+See the section on “Required Materials” above, for details on each application section.
+Additionally, a core goal of AstroTech is to help reverse the underrepresentation of people of color, women and gender minorities, and other marginalized groups in astronomy instrumentation.
+We especially encourage individuals from historically underrepresented groups to apply.

 - Prior coursework and academic performance relevant to instrumentation